cmguido/docker_ecp_generator/demo-projects/magento/README.md

 `docker exec -it <container-id> install-all`

-If you want to start ssh service, run the command below `echo -e "root\nroot" | docker exec -i <container-id> passwd && docker exec -it <container-id> service ssh restart` **You will need to run this each time you start the container to enable ssh**
+If you want to start ssh service, run the command below **You will need to run this each time you start the container to enable ssh access** `echo -e "root\nroot" | docker exec -i <container-id> passwd && docker exec -it <container-id> service ssh restart`

 ### Useful info
 **Magento Admin Panel:** 127.0.0.1/admin